DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 Tests are run in Microsoft Edge Legacy if it is the only version of Edge installed on the machine.

-If Chromium-based and Legacy versions are available, you can change the default Edge application in **System Settings** to enable testing in the Legacy version.
+If Chromium-based and Legacy versions are available, you can change the default Edge application in **System Settings** to test in the Legacy version.

 To do this, open **Default apps** in **Windows Settings** and scroll down to select the option **Default Apps by Protocol**.
 Set the `MICROSOFT-EDGE:` protocol to Legacy Edge.